afshinrahmati/OOP/README.md

 ## 3.Inheritance
 Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class (often called a child class or subclass) to inherit attributes and methods from another class (called a parent class or superclass).
 This mechanism promotes code reuse and a hierarchical class structure, making it easier to maintain and extend software.
 ## 4.Polymorphism
+children can change behavior parent and operation bud they can not change the method name ,... .
+Polymorphism is one of the core principles of object-oriented programming (OOP).
+It allows methods to do different things based on the object it is acting upon, even though they share the same name.
+This is typically achieved through method overriding.

 # SOLID
 SOLID is acronym that represents five key principle of object programming and design.